Nigel Cooper was born in England, UK. He grew up in the Lake District, but later moved down south to London.

-He has since written a supernatural thriller entitled S.U.N.D.S, a gripping crime thriller entitled The Sound Of Crying, a romantic comedy entitled Digital Romance Disorder and a pacy psychological thriller entitled The Killing of Emily Chandler and the somewhat unorthodox love story, The 95,000 Word Suicide Note.
+He has since written a supernatural thriller entitled S.U.N.D.S, a gripping crime thriller entitled The Sound Of Crying, a romantic comedy entitled Digital Romance Disorder, a pacy psychological thriller entitled The Killing of Emily Chandler and the somewhat unorthodox love story, The 95,000 Word Suicide Note.

 Nigel writes across a diverse range of genres including: contemporary fiction, psychological thrillers, crime and supernatural.

 Nigel attained a degree in classical piano performance in his late twenties and loves nothing more than to sit and play Beethoven and Bach when he isn't writing.
 Also, being a Hi-Fi nut and a vinyl connoisseur he can often be found in Market Hill in Cambridge browsing through the numerous used vinyl stalls in the hope of picking up a mint condition first pressing of ‘Selling England by the Pound’ or ‘The Dark Side of the Moon’.
-He's a huge movie fan too, and can often be found browsing in Fopps music shop in Cambridge.
-Nigel also loves a good game of badminton and during the summer months he enjoys a picnic under a tree along the river Cam.
+He's a huge movie fan too and can often be found browsing in Fopps in Cambridge.
+Nigel also loves a good game of badminton and during the summer months he enjoys a walk through the meadows along the river Cam.